AusBoone/Melody-Generator/README.md

 1. Open `http://localhost:5000` in your browser.
 2. Fill out the form just like the GUI version.
+3. Keep **Humanize Performance** checked for more realism or uncheck for exact timing.
-3. Submit to preview and download the generated file.
+4. Submit to preview and download the generated file.
-4. Set the `FLASK_SECRET` environment variable to a persistent secret.
+5. Set the `FLASK_SECRET` environment variable to a persistent secret.
 If it is not provided a random key is generated on startup and a warning is logged.
-5. Optionally set `FLASK_DEBUG=1` to enable Flask debug mode during development.
+6. Optionally set `FLASK_DEBUG=1` to enable Flask debug mode during development.